Raspberry Bread and Butter Pudding with White Chocolate

 - 1 egg yolk

-- half a loaf of medium sliced bread (I used Hovis best of both)
+- half loaf sliced bread (I used Hovis best of both medium thickness)

-- slightly salted butter softened plus extra for greasing
+- salted butter softened plus extra for greasing

 - 200 g raspberries

 - Grease a medium ovenproof dish approximately.
 I used melted butter and pastry brush to paint it on.

 - Butter the bread on each side.
 Cut the crusts off from the bread slices and cut diagonally to make triangles.

 - Layer the triangles in the dish with the points upwards.

 - To make the custard place the whole milk milk, cream and vanilla pod with its seeds scraped out together in a saucepan.
 Place on a medium heat and keep stirring as it comes up to a boil.